microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-01.md

 ### Uploading Documents to Azure Cosmos DB

-The contents of the Yacht details are stored in the directory **artifacts/cosmos-db/contoso-yachts**
+The contents of the Yacht details are stored in the directory `**/artifacts/cosmos-db/contoso-yachts**`

-Make sure you manually copy and paste the JSON contents of each JSON file in this location and use the REST client in **rest-api-yachts-management.http** to send each document via the REST API to Cosmos DB.
+Make sure you manually copy and paste the JSON contents of each JSON file in this location and use the REST client in `**rest-api-yachts-management.http**` to send each document via the REST API to Cosmos DB.
 There are five JSON files.

-To successfully upload the documents to Cosmos DB, please use the REST Client in VSCode and execute the appropriate commands from the **rest-api-yachts-management.http** script in your Backend folder.
+To successfully upload the documents to Cosmos DB, please use the REST Client in VSCode and execute the appropriate commands from the `**rest-api-yachts-management.http**` script in your Backend folder.
 This commands allows you to upload each yacht record individually to the database.

-Simply Click on "Send Request" for each command to execute and upload each Yacht individually to the database.
+Simply Click on "`Send Request`" for each command to execute and upload each Yacht individually to the database.

 Each request should return a 200 HTTP status code.

-This shows how to create or update existing yacht records in the database via the REST API
+This shows how to create or update existing yacht records in the database via the REST API:

 ![How to Create Yacht records](../images/humao-rest-client-create-yachts.png)

-This shows how to retrieve existing yacht records from the database via the REST API
+This shows how to retrieve existing yacht records from the database via the REST API:

 ![How to Retrieve Yacht records](../images/humao-rest-client-retrieve-yachts.png)

-This shows how to remove existing yacht records from the database via the REST API
+This shows how to remove existing yacht records from the database via the REST API:

 ![How to delete/remove yacht records](../images/humao-rest-client-delete-yachts.png)

-There are in-file variables that you may have to edit to control the destination and contents of the HTTP requests you are making to the back end service
+There are in-file variables that you may have to edit to control the destination and contents of the HTTP requests you are making to the back end service:

 ![HTTP Request Variables](../images/humao-rest-client-in-file-variables.png)

-The api_endpoint controls the destination of the http request, the conversation_id variable is used to keep track of different requests to the back end and the yacht_id specifies the specific yacht record we are targeting
+The `api_endpoint` controls the destination of the http request, the `conversation_id` variable is used to keep track of different requests to the back end and the `yacht_id` specifies the specific yacht record we are targeting

 ````bash
 @api_endpoint = http://localhost:7072